EU budget battle looms, as economy lifts out of crisis

 This more lenient and pro-growth approach is supported by Economics Affairs Commissioner Paolo Gentiloni, with the backing of the European Central Bank, France and more indebted southern countries.

-"There is a way to have both a progressive consolidation of public finances and at the same time invest for the future," said a French finance ministry source.
-In the opposite camp are the so-called "frugals", such as Germany, the Netherlands and Austria, that want a swift return to the budget rules.
+“We should consider this as a new response to what is happening now.
+And what is happening now is that we have behind us the pandemic and ahead of us the climate transition,” Gentiloni said.

-"We have seen that the European rules already allow a lot of flexibility," German Finance Minister Olaf Scholz, the leading candidate to succeed Chancellor Angela Merkel, said on Monday.
+In the opposite camp are the so-called “frugals”, such as the Netherlands and Austria that want a swift return to the budget rules.

-Some hope to take the heat out of the battle.
-Compared to the eurozone debt crisis, which nearly torpedoed the single currency, the EU displayed more solidarity in the pandemic, with its 750-billion-euro recovery plan financed by a common debt.
+“Sound public finances are a central pillar of the EU-membership and a foundation for the economic and monetary union,” the countries, that also include Finland and Slovakia, wrote in a position paper.—AFP

 Comments